This Guide applies only to the desktop edition.

 To change the application data folder, whether into the cloud or onto any accessible drive, first create the new folder.

 You want to move your data to Dropbox and have created a

-If you install Manager on another computer from which the new application data folder is accessible, you don’t have to copy or move any files, because all files are already in the folder.
+If you install Manager on another computer from which the new application data folder is accessible, you do not have to import or move any files, because all files are already in the folder.
 Selecting the new application data folder on the other computer will make the same data available.

 After changing the application data folder location, do not delete the original folder.
 Manager uses it to store housekeeping information, including the location of the new application data folder.